Crete 8 - 16 April 2025

 Nature and history are difficult to separate on Crete, with wildlife close to important archeological sites.
 We shall sample Minoan ruins at Phaestos.

-We are based at the small and friendly Sophia Hotel in Plakias on Crete's south coast, once a fishing village, now a small town.
+We are based at the small and friendly Hotel Sofia in Plakias on Crete's south coast, once a fishing village, now a small town.
 It is ideally placed for local walks and excursions and has an impressive backdrop of gorges and mountains.

 Plakias Bay (Ivan Nethercoat).